yanghenryliu/yanghenryliu.github.io/_pages/about.md

 News
 ======
-* Yang Liu have been selected as the winner of the IEEE Region 3 Student Professional Activities Service Award (March 23, 2024)
+[Award] Yang Liu have been selected as the winner of the IEEE Region 3 Student Professional Activities Service Award (March 23, 2024)
-* 1 journal paper got accepted in IEEE Access, Aug 22, 2023
-* 1 conference paper got accepted in IEEE Transdisciplinary AI, Aug 15, 2023
+[Service] Yang Liu serves on the Program Committee for IEEE IRI 2024 (25th IEEE International Conference on Information Reuse and Integration).
-* Yang Liu served as a member of the Program Committee for IEEE International Conference on Transdisciplinary AI (TransAI 2023).
+[Service] Yang Liu served as a member of the Program Committee for IEEE International Conference on Transdisciplinary AI (TransAI 2023).
-* Yang Liu served as a member of the Program Committee for IEEE IRI 2023 (24th IEEE International Conference on Information Reuse and Integration).
+[Service] Yang Liu served as a member of the Program Committee for IEEE IRI 2023 (24th IEEE International Conference on Information Reuse and Integration).
-* Yang Liu received National Science Foundation Student Travel award.
+[Award] Yang Liu received National Science Foundation Student Travel award.
-* Yang Liu was nominated as the 2022 College of Engineering Outstanding Rising Graduate Scholar.
+[Award] Yang Liu was nominated as the 2022 College of Engineering Outstanding Rising Graduate Scholar.
 * ...